Flaxseed For Health

-Today however, the brown flaxseed is used in paints, cattle feed and to draw out fibers.
+Today, however, the brown flaxseed is used in paints, cattle feed and to draw out fibres.
 Linseed oil is the oil produced from the brown flaxseeds and is used as a drying oil in paints, varnishes, coatings, wood finishes etc.

-The yellow flaxseeds are the ones that are consumed..
+The yellow flaxseeds are the ones that are consumed.
 They are also eaten sprouted.
 They can be eaten whole or ground.
 The whole seeds are very stable.
-The ground flaxseeds can go rancid very fast at room temperature as it extremely oil rich; Kept in the refrigerator, it can stay good for 2 -4 months.
+The ground flaxseeds can go rancid very fast at room temperature as it is extremely oil-rich; Kept in the refrigerator, it can stay good for 2 -4 months.
 Whole flaxseeds stay good for 1 to 2 years.

 Flaxseed, and sometimes flaxseed oil, is commonly used in livestock feed.

-Ground flaxseeds can be added to cereals, yogurt, shakes, desserts, ice creams etc. They are also used in the manufacture of muffins, cakes,biscuits etc.
+Ground flaxseeds can be added to cereals, yoghurt, shakes, desserts, ice creams etc. They are also used in the manufacture of muffins, cakes, biscuits etc.

 Flaxseed Nutritional Benefits

-Flaxseed is rich in oleic acid, a mono unsaturated fatty acid as also in omega-3 essential fatty acids like linoleic acid, alpha linoleic acid (ALA) and arachidonic acids.
+Flaxseed is rich in oleic acid, a monounsaturated fatty acid as also in omega-3 essential fatty acids like linoleic acid, alpha-linolenic acid (ALA) and arachidonic acids.

 They contain good amounts of potassium, zinc and calcium.

-They are a very good source of soluble and insoluble fiber and have no cholesterol.
+They are a very good source of soluble and insoluble fibre and have no cholesterol.